MaayanLab/clustergrammer-docs/docs/_build_html/_sources/interacting_with_viz.txt

   :align: center
   :alt: Interacting with Categories

-  Mousing over a category brings up a tooltip with the category name and highlights instances of thie category.
+  Mousing over a category brings up a tooltip with the category name and highlights instances of the category.
 Shown above is an example of mousing over a column category.

 **Updating Categories**